OpenEMR RCM Setup Guide: Billing, Claims & Denial Management

 Proper EDI configuration lowers paper claims, speeds up adjudication, and gives real-time information on claim acceptance or denial.

-4. Claim Submission and Tracking
+4. OpenEMR Claims Submission and Tracking Process

 Creating Claims In Billing → Batch Export